How to Say Good Night in Thai - Bedtime Phrases - Learn Thai from a White Guy

 ราตรีสวัสดิ์ (raa-ttrii-sa-wat)

-Ir you haven’t yet mastered the Thai script and sound system then it may be a bit tricky to get the pronunciation right.
+If you haven’t mastered the Thai script and sound system, pronunciation may be tricky:

-Here are some phrases for “good night” that Thai people actually use with their friends and family.
+Here are phrases Thai people actually use with friends and family.

 good night in Thai